 Look above to make sure that the leak is not coming from above the hot water tank via pipes or a drain.
-If your hot water tank is underneath a bathroom, you may find that something above it is leaking from the floor above or that the pipes have a leak.
+For example, if your hot water tank is underneath a bathroom, you may find that something above it is leaking from the floor above or that the pipes have a leak.
 It’s not uncommon for a flexible braided hose to start to leak after 10 years.
 So be thorough when you are looking for the leak.

 Next, check your water softener for condensation.
-Condensation forming on the water softener is common, and that water may be finding its way to the floor around your heater tank.
+Condensation forming on the water softener is common, and that water may be finding its way to the floor around your water heater tank.

 Another thing people forget to check is the furnace.
 It is possible for your furnace to leak water, and that water may be flowing down to your hot water tank.

-Depending on the time of year, your cold air return may be condensing and dripping down, making it look like your hot water tank is leaking when in fact, it is actually your dehumidifier.
+Depending on the time of year, your cold air return may be condensing and dripping down, making it look like your hot water tank is leaking when it is actually your dehumidifier.

 Basement walls can leak water if there are cracks.
 There are many reasons for water seepage in a basement, so don’t ignore this.
 Inspect the walls around the water heater and see if this is the issue.